davidandreuroqueta/Notion_Films/README.md

 - Watchmode token: request your API token in https://api.watchmode.com/

-**Finally insert the Notion token, Watchmode token and database ID in the main.py code.**
+**Finally insert the Notion token, Watchmode token, database ID, language and region in settings.json code.**

 ## How to use the program
 1. You have to insert a new line for each film you want in the database with its name (english) and realese year (optional but recommendable)